GabrielChavesBorges/gabesSafe/README.md

 # Gabe's Safe
-A secure password vault to store your sensitive data.
+A secure password vault to store sensitive data.